gopnik-econ/PSM/README.md

 # Propensity Score Matching - PSM

-# Create a synthetic control for PSM usage to analyze paid subscribers
+This code base was used to create a synthetic control for PSM usage in analyzing paid subscribers